yourlabs/djWebdApp/README.rst

   ``ethlocal:30303``,
 - a local tezos sandbox on ``tzlocal:8732`` which autobakes every second, useable like geth development mode.
-- a local tzkt indexer which is completely optionnal.

 See documentation for **Example contract deployment** in each blockchain specific documentation pages for more pointers.